 City of Indre-et-Loire, on the banks of the Vienne, Chinon takes place at a strategic location between Touraine, Anjou and Poitou.
-It is located in the heart of the Regional Natural Park Loire-Anjou-Touraine, thirty kilometers from Saumur and about fifty kilometers from Tours.
+It is located in the heart of the Regional Natural Park Loire-Anjou-Touraine, thirty kilometers from Saumur and fifty kilometers from Tours.

-Former stronghold of the Plantagenets, Chinon went through history from the Gallo-Roman era, becoming the place of many great events that have marked the country.
+Former favorite stronghold of the Plantagenet, Chinon went through history from the Gallo-Roman era, becoming the place of many great events that have marked the country.
 In the thirteenth century, the city leaves the lap of England, joining the kingdom of France.
 It is here, in 1429, that Joan of Arc meets Charles VII for the first time, thus lending him allegiance.
 High place of Protestantism during the wars of religion, the city then passes from hands to hands, to take the face we know today.

 Always appreciated for its wines, which benefit from an AOC, the region also attracts many tourists every year because of its exceptional architectural and historical heritage, as well as for its many popular cultural events.

 Located on the rocky outcrop overlooking Vienna and the city, the royal fortress of Chinon used to control the passage over the river.
 Listed as a Historical Monument, it was originally built in the 10th century, and has had several additions until the 15th century.
 Under the Plantagenets, she knows her finest hours of glory, before passing into the hands of France.
-In the seventeenth century, it gradually loses its interest, soon falling into ruins.
-Sold as a national asset during the Revolution, it is soon inhabited by private individuals who build their houses there.
+In the seventeenth century, it gradually lost interest, soon falling into ruins.
+Sold as a national good under the Revolution, it is soon inhabited by private individuals who build their houses there.
 Set up as a public promenade in the first half of the 19th century, the park gradually develops, revealing a circuit allowing to appreciate the ruins still present.
 The fortress is today the subject of one of the largest restoration projects in Europe.
 Visitors can enjoy with pleasure the royal residence, as well as the remains of the old dungeon which offers a breathtaking view of the surroundings.

-Just at the foot of the royal fortress, you can discover the city fort, the oldest center of Chinon.
+Just at the foot of the royal fortress, you can discover the city-fort, the oldest center of Chinon.
 There are still beautiful half-timbered houses, mansions of the fifteenth, sixteenth, seventeenth and eighteenth centuries, or the House of the States General, or the palace of the Bailiwick.
 Do not miss to admire the Painctes Caves, a vast network of galleries dug under the hill to extract the tufa.
 The Saint-Maurice church has a 12th century bell-tower base, as well as a nave and an Angevin Gothic choir.
 At the beginning of the sixteenth century, the addition of several side chapels presents a transition between flamboyant Gothic and Renaissance.